 Considering the use classes at play in each town centre, all town centres support approximately 50% shops (class 1 retail).
-The previous Local Plan supports retailing and restricts change of use in town centres, but the new Local Development Plan 2016 introduces greater flexibility (Policy TC2) allowing for change of use between retailing, restaurants, businesses and offices and leisure and entertainment.
+The previous Local Plan supported retailing and restricted changes of use in town centres, but the new Local Development Plan 2018 introduces greater flexibility (Policy TC2) allowing for changes of use between retailing, restaurants, businesses and offices and leisure and entertainment.
 This may see a wider mix of uses over the coming years and is something to consider in future monitoring.
 Greater flexibility may assist in increasing the night time offer.

 Restaurants/cafes represent 8% of the overall town centre uses in Haddington.
-Whilst restaurants/cafes is not a full indicator of the evening offer, it does offer some insight.
+Whilst restaurants/cafés is not a full indicator of the evening offer, it does offer some insight.
 Another side of the evening economy is represented by public houses/wine bars.
-These are difficult to identify when analysing use classes as, along with other uses, are defined as sui generis.
+These are difficult to identify when analysing use classes as, along with other uses, they are defined as sui generis3.
 However, sui generis includes hot-food take-aways, the majority of which provide an evening service.